PalisadoesFoundation/pattoo/docs/configuration.rst

 ``pattoo`` will only read the configuration placed in a file named ``pattoo.yaml`` in this directory.

-Make sure that files in this directory are readable by the user that will be running ``pattoo`` daemons.
+Make sure that files in this directory are readable by the user that will be running ``pattoo`` daemons or scripts.

 Copy the Template to Your Configuration Directory
 -------------------------------------------------